Controlling energy delivery with bistable nanostructures: Design principles for controlled energy delivery

-The Machine and Source interact through binding sites at the dimer ends.
-Figure~\ref{fig:dimer_model}\textsf{B} shows the energy $E_\mathrm{int}(r)$ between two binding sites separated by a distance $r$ (Methods).
-The maximum binding energy $\epsilon$ will be a key parameter later.
-Thus, if the binding site separations are $r_1$ and $r_2$, then the total energy of the system is
+where $r$ is the separation between binding sites of different structures.
+The binding energy $\epsilon$ will be a key parameter later.
+In principle, there are four possible bonds between the two dimers, but to simplify the analysis, we assume that each dimer end can only bind with a single end of the other dimer, which often can be achieved experimentally through specific interactions.
+If the relevant binding-site separations are $r_1$ and $r_2$, then the total energy of the system is

 In practice, $m$, $s$, $r_1$, and $r_2$ are calculated from the three-dimensional positions of the four dimer ends.

-We also define the minimum energy $E_\text{min}(m,s)$ of the system at fixed dimer lengths $m$ and $s$, which is calculated analytically as shown in the SI.
+We will find it useful to consider the minimum energy for fixed dimer lengths $m$ and $s$, \ie, $E_\text{min}(m,s) \equiv \min_{r_1,\,r_2} E(m,s,r_1,r_2)$.
+Such minima always occur when the two dimers are completely collinear, and we derive analytic expressions for $r_1$ and $r_2$ at the minimum, as well as $E_\text{min}(m,s)$, in Methods.
+When $m$ and $s$ are close to each other ($\left| m - s \right| \leq \ln 4/\alpha$), the minimum energy state is when $r_1=r_2$, but when $\left| m - s \right| > \ln 4/\alpha$ this symmetric state is unstable and instead one bond dominates (\emph{e.g.}, $r_1\approx 0$).
+See Methods for the full derivation and analytic form of $E_\text{min}(m,s)$ (Eq.~\eqref{eq:Emin_full}).
+We will proceed by studying the energy landscape given by $E_\text{min}(m,s)$ to identify features of the energy profiles that are necessary for the coupled reaction to proceed.
+While focusing on $E_\text{min}(m,s)$ neglects fast fluctuations of the dimers that keep $m$ and $s$ fixed, all intuition developed by studying $E_\text{min}(m,s)$ will be validated and justified in Section~\ref{sec:MD} via overdamped Langevin Dynamics simulations.

+All quantities are given in units of $M$, $\kb$, $T$, and $\sigma$, where $M$ is the mass of the dimer ends, $\kb$ is the Boltzmann constant, $T$ is the temperature, and $\sigma$ is a fundamental unit of length that we set to 1.
+Note that rather than fixing $\sigma$ to a characteristic object size, we instead keep $\sigma$ fixed so that dimer lengths are free to vary as design parameters without requiring rescaling of all quantities.
+Energies are given in units of $\kT$, time in units of $\sqrt{M \sigma^2 / \kT}$, and the friction coefficient in units of $\sqrt{M \kT / \sigma^2}$.